 Father & Son

-For the benefit of his artistic skills to grow as well as giving other works space to “shine,” Zhang has actively considered putting Bloodline series to bed.
-In 2016, his exhibition at Pace Gallery tried to feature some of Zhang’s new works in a bid to draw the attention of the audience to the fact that he has produced many other works other than Bloodline series.
+For the benefit of his artistic skills to grow as well as giving other works space to “shine,” Zhang has actively considered putting the Bloodline series to bed.
+In 2016, his exhibition at Pace Gallery tried to feature some of Zhang’s new works to draw the attention of the audience to the fact that he has produced many other works other than Bloodline series.

 In Bloodline, the sculptures showed family members huddling together against grey against a grey backdrop with shades of a bloodline.
 Zhang’s new works, such as My Mother (2012), My Father (2012), and White Shirt and Blue Trousers (2012), the family members are divided.
 One can visibly see the wide gap and sense of “uninterested.”
 In all the sculptures, a power cord can be seen and appears to be the only common thread separating or linking their lives.
 The families in the sculptures seem to have a difficult time relating to each other.